 Oldest Guest House in Kathmandu

 Kathmandu Guest House, a converted Rana dynasty mansion, is celebrating its 50th anniversary this year and is called a guest house as that is how it started but in fact, it has grown to a stunning hotel that surrounds beautiful gardens.
-It is part of KGH Group of Hotels and Resorts which was established in 1968 and is now one of Nepal’s leading chain of hotels with 8 eco-friendly hotels under its flagship.
+It is part of the KGH Group of Hotels and Resorts which was established in 1968 and is now one of Nepal’s leading chains of hotels with 8 eco-friendly hotels under its flagship.
 KGH was unfortunately affected by the 2015 earthquake but a huge effort was put into restoration and expansion to present the legendary guest house you see today.

 Writers, anthropologists, philanthropists, mountaineers, artists, and volunteers choose Kathmandu Guest House to congregate and share their adventures.
 It is said that most of the books written about Nepal in the ’70s and ’80s were done so from the gardens of KGH.
 Reinhold Messner, Marco Confortola, Doug Scott, George Harrison from The Beatles, Ricky Martin, Joel Edgerton, and Peter Matthiessen are just a few known names that have stayed there.